RhombusRobbie/SYSC-3010/README.md

 STARTING THE SMARTPHONE

-* Change Ip address of the Program to match the IP address of the network where the program is running
+* Change Ip address of the smartphone Application in the  to match the IP address of the network where the program is running
       *  Run command prompt on the computer being used
             * select ipv4 of wireless or ethernet depending on the connection

-* Change the Port to match the Server Port
+* Define a well known port for both the server and the Application

 *  Edit Manifest and Enable/Disable the Call and Network Permission